 Sun Exposure: To ensure lighter scars, you should avoid sun exposure in the breast area for a few months.

 Scar care: Scar management begins after suture removal and you should follow the surgeon’s instructions on the application of scar reducing creams or silicone gel sheet in the postoperative period.
 You need not worry if the scars are reddish or pink in the initial few months.
 It usually improves with time.

 It is very important to follow these instructions in order to have an uneventful recovery.

 Q: When do I get to see the results?
 Are the results permanent?

-While most patients experience an immediate relief from back and shoulder pain after breast reduction, you will have wait for about 2-3 months for swelling to completely subside and for the final result to settle in.
+A: While most patients experience an immediate relief from back and shoulder pain after breast reduction, you will have wait for about 2-3 months for swelling to completely subside and for the final result to settle in.
 The scar, however, keeps softening over the first 6 to 12 months.

 The effects of the surgery are more or less permanent since excess tissue has been removed from the body.
 However, you must understand that nothing can stop the normal aging process.
 Eventually, your breasts will begin to sag once again, although the effect would be much less than what you would see without undergoing a breast reduction.
 Moreover further weight gain, weight loss or might also lead to a change in the shape and size of the breast.
 If that happens, you might want to consider a revision surgery.